andreidevo/Bringex/README.md

 ### Hi there 👋

-Bringex/Bringex is a ✨ _special_ ✨ repository because its README.md (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+Flutter Developer,
+kotlin/java in past (1-2 years of exp)

+My plans:

+- 🔭 Finish my portfolio proj with opensource code for show
+- 🌱 Develop app with 50.000 downloads (18.000 already exist)
-- 👯 I’m looking to collaborate on ...
+- 👯 Have independent income
-- 🤔
+- 🤔 oddly enough I want to know better English
-- 💬
-- 📫
-- 😄
-- ⚡️
+- ⚡️ And I want to travel around the world!